Rebecca Stiles Taylor: Career

-From writer to teacher to social activist, Taylor was a very ambitious and accomplished person.
-She was a well-known columnist for the Chicago Defender, and one of very few women journalists for that newspaper, and her writing contributions led her to be nationally recognized.
+From writer to teacher to social activist, Taylor was one of very few women journalists for the Chicago Defender and her writing contributions led her to be nationally recognized.
 She often wrote on controversial topics such as racial segregation.
-In those columns about racial interactions and political affairs, she often referenced other accomplished writers like Mrs. Corbett Ashby.
-Taylor also wrote a weekly column, "Activities of Women's National Organizations", during the war time in order to kept the readers up to date about women's organizations across the country.
+In columns about racial interactions and political affairs, she often referenced other accomplished writers like Corbett Ashby.
+Taylor also wrote a weekly column, "Activities of Women's National Organizations", during the war time in order to keep readers up to date about women's organizations across the country.
 In addition to race relations, Taylor also spoke our for women's issues by writing in support of sound and equal marriages and the elevation of the negro woman.
-Beyond her writings, Taylor is lauded for her efforts to make positive social change, including education, civil rights, and public health.
+Beyond her writings, Taylor is lauded for her efforts to make positive social change in matters of education, civil rights and public health.

 In 1917, she founded the Toussaint L'Ouverture Branch of the American Red Cross.
 Additionally, Taylor served as national leader of the National Association of Colored Women Mary McLeod Bethune's "chief aide."
 Furthermore, she led the Savannah Chapter of the National Association of Colored Women's Club, which provided the means to open a nursing home, a home for girls, and two free health clinics.
 She joined Mary McLeod Bethune to organize the entire Southeastern Region of the club in 1919, assuming the position of corresponding secretary and president of the Association's Georgia State Federation.
 Taylor was passionate and active about the wellbeing of people in her community, and the nation as a whole.
 Earlier in her career, Taylor devoted much time to educating people in Savannah with limited opportunities.
 She achieved great success in these efforts.
 She was also the first African-American woman to become Savannah's Probation Officer in Juvenile Court.
 Additionally, she wrote a letter to President Woodrow Wilson in reaction to a lynching.
 She cared deeply about reconciling racial divides and took her concerns to people of highest authority in an effort to make a change.
 Taylor's lifelong career of dedication to the social, mental, and physical betterment of all people has led her into national recognition.